SAP-samples/partner-reference-application/Tutorials/46-Multi-Tenancy-Features-Job-Scheduling.md

 3. Navigate to the *Jobs* view.
 The overview shows the triggered jobs with the subdomain and tenant ID (context of the job), the creation date, and the schedule counts.

-4. Choose the *send_email_reminder_for_event(<Tenant ID>)* job to view the details.
+4. Choose the *send_reminder_for_event(<Tenant ID>)* job to view the details.
 This job runs in context of the customer tenant.

 5. Navigate to the *Schedules* view.

 6. Open the schedule called *Immediately for Poetry Slam Number <Number of the poetry slam for which the reminder was sent>*.
-In the *Data (JSON)* section, the poetry slam ID, you'll find the poetry slam ID for which the email reminder is sent.
+In the *Data (JSON)* section, the poetry slam ID, you'll find the poetry slam ID for which the reminder is sent.

     > Note: The data section is set in the [poetry slam job scheduler implementation](../../../tree/main-multi-tenant-features/srv/poetryslam/poetrySlamServiceJobSchedulerImplementation.js).